 Halloween is one of the biggest commercial holidays which means schools will have to decide how to address it.
 Should students be allowed to dress up at school, or should Halloween be banned?

 Some elementary schools have classroom Halloween parties.
-Other schools acknowledge students will want to celebrate on October 31 so they make alternate plans.
+Other schools acknowledge students will want to celebrate on October 31, so they make alternate plans.
 A school in Massachusetts is celebrating black and orange spirit day on Halloween.
 Indianapolis elementary schools Crooked Creek and Mary Castle are allowing students to dress up as their favorite book character as long as they donate $1.00.
-Of course, there are schools who inform families that no costumes or candy will be tolerated.
+Of course, there are schools that inform families that no costumes or candy will be tolerated.
 Which schools are correct?

 The best route for schools to take when making the decision to celebrate Halloween or not is to determine whether or not it will interfere with instruction.
 Schools should not buckle under pressure to appease parents if that means a day of learning is lost.